parimalp/compute_acceleration_using_Vitis/README.md

 We setup XRT before launching vitis because building and running acceleration applications requires XRT.

-Set workspace to any empty folder, such as `/home/ubuntu/vitis_introduction/vadd_gui`.
+Set workspace to any empty folder, such as `/home/ubuntu/vitis_introduction/vadd_gui` and click **Launch**.
+The Vitis IDE Welcome page will be displayed.

 ![](images/02/01.png)